 Thanks for dropping by, and let me introduce myself.

-I’m editor-in-chief of Meininger’s Wine Business International, a global, English-language magazine published by Meininger Verlag, one of Germany’s oldest publishing houses.
+I’m the roving editor-in-chief of Meininger’s Wine Business International, a global, English-language magazine published by Meininger Verlag, one of Germany’s oldest publishing houses.
 My job takes me to the world’s wine regions, and lets me connect with interesting people.

-Before I landed in Europe, I wrote for a wide range of publications, on everything from the arts to oil and gas and the funeral industry.
+Previously, I wrote for a wide range of publications, on everything from the arts to oil and gas and the funeral industry.
 I’ve written a book on fashion for high schoolers; a quirky novel about skateboarding for boys; and a guide to direct marketing.
 Before I became a journalist, I worked as an advertising copywriter in blue chip agencies, doing creative work for clients such as Qantas, Adobe, MasterCard and more.

 You’ll find a range of my work on this website.
 Some of it’s quite old now, but I’ve posted it here either because it’s an evergreen article, or just because I had fun doing it.
 The date it was published is at the end of the article.